Feedback

 Discipline(s) : Engineering, computing & technology > Computer science

-Commentary : A paper related to this master's thesis, of which I am the first author, was submitted to the main conference of the European Conference on Computer Vision (ECCV) 2024.
-The paper is available on arXiv at the following link: https://arxiv.org/abs/2403.17823.
+Commentary : A paper related to this master's thesis, of which I am the first author, was accepted at the main conference of the European Conference on Computer Vision (ECCV) 2024.
+The paper is available on arXiv at the following link: https://arxiv.org/abs/2403.17823, and the code is available at https://github.com/alexandre-eymael/CropMAE.

 Research unit : Telecommunications and Imaging Laboratory, Institut Montefiore, Université de Liège